stsaz/fcom/README.md

 Save screenshots of your whole desktop or a top-level window by pressing a global hotkey.
 Supports BMP, PNG, JPEG output formats.

 fcom gsync - show GUI to synchronize files
+Howto use:
+1. Select directory for "Source path" and "Target path"
+2. Command -> Compare
+3. Select checkboxes near the files you wish to synchronize
+4. Command -> Synchronize

 ### PICTURES